Modeling the Milky Way Circumnuclear Disk: Rosettes and Rings: Modeling

 \textit{The Million-Years-Rosette model} is created by integrating a rosette trajectory for $10^{6}$~yrs, which corresponds to $\sim10$ orbital cycles of the CND and is closer to its estimated lifetime \citep{Sanders_1998, vollmer_2002, scoville_2005}.
 The phase coverage of this model is sparse, and thus its velocity field is sensitive to the position at which the orbit is launched.
 To account for this, we sample different initial positions for the rosette by rotating it around the dynamical center through an angle $\phi_{\text{init}}$, which increases counter-clockwise from the $+x'{-}\text{axis}$ of the orbit's reference frame.
 The trajectory is always initiated at the pericenter.

 \textit{The Filled-Rosette model} is a rosette orbit with nearly complete phase coverage of the CND disk between $r_{\text{in}}$ and $r_{\text{out}}.$ It is constructed by evolving a single rosette trajectory for $10^{8}$~yrs.
 The longer integration period ensures that the final velocity profile is insensitive to where the orbit is initialized and there are no gaps in the model's on-sky area.
-The velocity field of this model is equally smooth as the Circular Disk model, but it shows a different structure.
-The red/blue-shifted velocities near the inner radius of the disk are larger compared to that of the circular orbits; whereas, the velocities elsewhere are smaller on average.
+The velocity field of this model is equally smooth as the Circular Disk model, but it shows a different spatial structure (see Section~\ref{sec:results_ros_m}).

 The set of parameters that are sampled for both rosette models are listed in Table~\ref{tab:params_sampled}.
 Orientation angles are discussed in Section \ref{sec:mock_obs}.